On This Page

 We are a diverse group of graduates, academics and experienced professionals working towards a sustainable future.
 To do this we have developed a way of working together to produce reports, papers and background information that we hope will inform, support and inspire other New Zealanders.

-The McGuinness Institute is a non-partisan think tank working for the public good, contributing strategic foresight through evidence-based research and policy analysis.
+The McGuinness Institute is a non-partisan think tank working towards a sustainable future, contributing strategic foresight through evidence-based research and policy analysis.
 We endeavour to undertake research that is independent, innovative and relevant in a professional, ethical and honest manner.
 Further, the Institute places a great value on inclusiveness and accessibility and works hard to respect cultural and demographic diversity.

 Frequently Asked Questions